19 November 2021

 Weeks in top 150: 8 weeks

-Australian country singer John Williamson has been releasing music since 1970.
+John has been releasing music since 1970.
 While the singles charts were not really his main market, John had placed seven singles in the top 100 at this point in time, with "Old Man Emu" (number 4, 1970), "The Vasectomy Song" (number 28, December 1983) and "Rip Rip Woodchip" (number 39, July 1989) making the top 40.
 Surprisingly, "True Blue" (number 43, March 1987), which seems to me like it would be his signature song, missed the top 40.
 We saw John just a few weeks ago.

 "Christmas Photo" was the second single lifted from JW's Family Album (number 21, December 1990), and tells a tale of Christmas in Australia, which lands in the middle of summer, in contrast to the winter/snow imagery from the Northern hemisphere we are bombarded with around Christmas time.
-It followed a 1990 re-recording of "Old Man Emu", released as a single in October 1990 but missed the top 150.

 We shall next see John Williamson bubble under in August 1991.